ertan-somundzhu/text-to-sentiment-clf/README.md

 # text-to-sentiment-clf
-This is one of my pet projects.
+This is one of my NLP pet projects.
 It classifies texts based on their sentiment (positive, negative, and neutral).

 This project uses 2 ML models for this:
   1) Logit Regression (multinominal regression)